arangodb/docs/3.10/foxx-guides-routing.md

 ---
 layout: default
-description: In Foxx routers are used to definethe URLs of your API
+description: In Foxx routers are used to define the URLs of your API
 ---
 Working with routers
 ====================